MicrosoftDocs/learn/learn-pr/aspnetcore/secure-aspnet-core-identity/includes/8-claims-policy-authorization.md

 ## Authorization vs. authentication

-Everything you've learned about Identity so far has been regarding authentication.
+Everything you've learned about Identity so far has been about *authentication*.
 Authentication is a process in which a user is verified to be who they claim to be.

 Consider a sign-in form.
 When you enter your username in the form, you're claiming to be **you**.
 The form *authenticates* you as the person you claim to be by verifying your password.

-Authorization refers to the process that determines what an authenticated user is allowed to do.
+*Authorization* refers to the process that determines what an authenticated user is allowed to do.
 For example, an administration screen might be limited to users with a claim of `IsAdmin=True`.
 Since claims are associated with an identity, there can be no authorization without authentication.

 ## Claims and policy-based authorization